Buy Invesco High Yield Equity Dividend Achievers ETF For Safe Yield (NASDAQ:PEY)

 This ETF is an index like investment of companies with a strong history of raising dividends.

-COVID-19 has resulted in a temporary price decline that presents a short term buying opportunity.
+COVID-19 has resulted in a temporary price decline that presents a short-term buying opportunity.

 ETF is yield rich at 5.34%.